MuhammadHussnainShaker/InterviewPrep/README.md

 ### Why do we use state variable instead of simple variable in React.js
 Because changes in state variable initiates re-render which would not have possible with simple variable.

+### Higher Order Functions
+The function that can accept functions as parameters or return functions as a result.

 ## HTML

 ## CSS